- Compelling value

 The 2018 Mitsubishi Eclipse Cross is a compact crossover that aims to bring high-class looks to a mass-market buyer.
 It works, but not without some compromise.

-Starting at a modest $24,240, the Eclipse Cross offers a crossover shoppers relatively good value with a seductive shape.
+Starting at a modest $24,240, the Eclipse Cross offers a crossover shoppers relatively good value with a good shape.
 It’s a compromise though: the Eclipse Cross offers somewhat limited rear head room, compromised outward vision, and some less-than-intuitive features.

 The Eclipse Cross is based in part on the Outlander and Outlander Sport crossovers, but with styling wholly its own.
 It sports a sloped rear roofline that asks tall rear passengers to slump or lose their heads, and a rising window line that trades vision for style.